Google Fonts: Why You Need to Be Careful Using It on Your Website

 In the past, Google hasn’t been particularly known for being the most prudent company when it comes to data privacy and user data.

-In Germany, a judgment on the dynamic integration of Google Fonts on websites by the Regional Court of Munich was made, ruling that website operators can be sued for injunctive relief and damages if Google Fonts are integrated dynamically and no prior consent had been obtained.
+In Germany, a judgement on the dynamic integration of Google Fonts on websites by the Regional Court of Munich was made, ruling that website operators can be sued for injunctive relief and damages if Google Fonts are integrated dynamically and no prior consent has been obtained.

-In the course of the judgment, the plaintiff was awarded damages of 100 euros.
+In the course of the judgement, the plaintiff was awarded damages of 100 euros.

 As a result, many copycats are now trying to take advantage of the ruling and are sending out large quantities of claims for damages.